Robert Jose Watson

 - Born April 10, 1946 in Los Angeles, CA USA

 Bob Watson had a 19-year major league career in which he hit .295.
 He would likely have hit even higher had he not played half of his career for the Houston Astros in a park friendly to pitchers, and had he not come up during a dead-ball era when league batting averages were low.
 He was originally a catcher, and played 10 games at the position over his career, but mainly played in the outfield and at first base in the majors.
 In 1969, he suffered a broken finger trying to catch Jim Bouton's knuckleball in the bullpen in early September, knocking him out for the rest of the year, an episode narrated in Ball Four.
 A slow line-drive hitter with middling power (he hit between 11 and 18 home runs 8 times, but topped 20 only once - though his SLG was far higher on the road than at home), he was a good hitter for average who would also draw his share of walks.
-He obtained nation-wide publicity in 1974 when he scored what was billed as the one millionth run in baseball history.
+He obtained nation-wide publicity in 1975 when he scored what was billed as the one millionth run in baseball history.
 He was also the first player to hit a cycle in both the American and National Leagues, accomplishing the feat with Houston on June 24, 1977 and later with the Boston Red Sox on September 15, 1979.
-Two other players have joined hoim since, John Olerud and Michael Cuddyer.
+Two other players have joined him since, John Olerud and Michael Cuddyer.